How to Become an Athletic Trainer

 Get a Bachelor's Degree in a Related Field

-Some athletic trainers have bachelor's degrees in exercise science, kinesiology, biology or any other related field.
+Some athletic trainers have bachelor's degrees in exercise science, kinesiology, biology or another related field.
 What matters most is their knowledge of human anatomy, movement and biomechanics.
 Plus, a love of the game, whichever sport they choose, also helps.
 Why?
-Well, a football player moves differently than a baseball player, so each needs a different type of workout and rehabilitation after injury.
-An athletic trainer needs to know and understand these differences in order to get their players into the best possible shape.
+Well, a football player moves differently than a baseball player, so each needs a different type of workout and rehabilitation after injury. if you want to become an athletic trainer, you'll need to know and understand these differences in order to get their players into the best possible shape.

 Spend Time Interning for a Sports Organization